TIBCOSoftware/sonar-bw/docs/INSTALLATION.md

 docker restart sonarqube
 ```

-Confirm that the plugin is installed by checking the "`Administration/Configuration`" screen and looking for a new "`TIBCO/BW6`" section:
+Confirm that the plugin is installed by checking the "`Administration/Configuration`" screen and looking for a new "`TIBCO`" section:

 ![bw6-plugin-config](./images/bw6-config.png)

 ## Using the plugin

 The plugin operates just like any other SonarQube plugin.
 Define Quality Profiles that use the rules that you are interested in.
-Modify the [configuration of each rule](./rules/RULES.md) within the Quality Profile to fine-tune operation.
+Modify the configuration of each rule within the Quality Profile to fine-tune operation.
 Define Quality Gates that specify how many of each defect type should be allowed by a pipeline.

 The overall operation of the plugin can be configured by an administrator using the [configuration page](./CONFIG.md) within SonarQube.